ArashAh/version_control_workshop/part-1.md

 11. **Modify README and push back to GitHub:**

-    - Edit README file and add: “Input from local repo to be pushed to remote repo.”
+    - Edit `README.md` and add: "Input from local repository to be pushed to remote repository."
     - Use the following commands to commit and push the changes to GitHub:

     ```bash